Etale and crystalline companions, II: Background on algebraic stacks

 Before proceeding, we fix some geometric conventions that run throughout the paper.

-\begin{notation} Throughout this paper, let $k$ be a perfect field of characteristic $p$; at various points we will further specify that $k$ is finite.
-Let $K$ denote the fraction field of the ring $W(k)$ of $p$-typical Witt vectors with coefficients in $k$; and let $X$ denote a smooth (but not necessarily geometrically irreducible) separated scheme of finite type over $k$.
-Let $X^\circ$ denote the set of closed points of $X$ and let $|X|$ denote the entire underlying topological space (compare Definition~\ref{D:schematic points}). \end{notation}
+\begin{notation} Throughout this paper, let $k$ be a perfect field of characteristic $p$; our main results require $k$ to be finite, but we will impose this hypothesis explicitly when needed.
+Let $K$ denote the fraction field of the ring $W(k)$ of $p$-typical Witt vectors with coefficients in $k$.
+Let $X$ denote a smooth (but not necessarily geometrically irreducible) separated scheme of finite type over $k$.
+Let $X^\circ$ denote the set of closed points of $X$ and let $|X|$ denote the entire underlying topological space (compare Definition~\ref{D:schematic points}).
+We interpret the (profinite) \'etale fundamental group $\pi_1(X)$ as a groupoid rather than a group, and thus do not specify a basepoint; note that its abelianization $\pi_1^{\ab}(X)$ is unambiguously a group. \end{notation}

 \begin{defn} By a \emph{curve} over $k$, we will always mean a scheme which is smooth of dimension 1 and geometrically irreducible over $k$, but not necessarily proper over $k$ (this condition will be specified separately as needed).
 A \emph{curve in $X$} is a locally closed subscheme of $X$ which is a curve over $k$ in the above sense. \end{defn}